 These notes will help you to train your dog or puppy to walk nicely to heel and not to pull on the lead.

-As with all dog training, teaching a puppy never to pull on the lead is far easier than stopping them pulling later.
+As with all dog training, teaching a puppy never to pull on the lead is far easier than considering how to stop a dog pulling on the lead when the habit is well ingrained.

 But, whether you’re teaching a puppy or an older dog, the training process is much the same – it just takes longer to teach a dog who’s already learned that pulling on the lead is a fun thing to do – even if they seem to be choking themselves.
 Start off in a quiet place in the house and simply lure your dog or puppy to your leg and give them a treat.
 Take a step, give another treat.
 Take two steps and another treat (or click and treat).
 Take several steps and give a treat.
 Do this around the house and garden before using the lead.
 Then repeat the process with the lead on, but without using it to pull your puppy or dog to you.